+The Director of Governance attended the Education and Training Foundation's Northern Governance Summit, four meetings of the Association of College's Governance Professionals Network, and three sessions of the Education and Training Foundation's Governance Professionals Programme (Whose time is it anyway?); Perception is reality - or is it? and Speak up to be heard).
 It is the Corporation's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.
-The Governing Board and its committees are provided with regular and timely information on the overall financial performance of the college together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
-There were five Board meetings in 2021-22 and all committee meetings took place as planned.
-Three meetings of the Board took place face to face.
-Two meetings took place online.
+The Governing Board and its committees are provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
+There were five Board meetings in 2022-23 and all committee meetings took place as planned.
+Four meetings of the Board took place face to face.
+One meeting took place online.
 All meetings of the Curriculum and Student Matters Committee took place face to face.
-Two meetings of the Search and Governance Committee took place face to face.
+One meeting of the Audit Committee took place face to face and one meeting of the Remuneration Committee took place face to face.
 All other committee meetings took place online.

 The Corporation conducts its business through a number of committees.
-Each committee has terms of reference, which have been approved by the Board.
+All committees have terms of reference, which have been approved by the Board.
 These committees are Curriculum & Student Matters, Resources, Audit, Remuneration and Search & Governance.
-Full minutes of all meetings, except those deemed to be confidential by the Board, are available on the college's website www.wigan-leigh.ac.uk or from the Director of Governance at the college's registered address.
+Full minutes of all meetings, except those deemed to be confidential by the Board, are available on the College's website www.wigan-leigh.ac.uk or from the Director of Governance at the College's registered address.

 The Director of Governance maintains a register of financial and personal interests of all governors.
-The register is available for inspection at the above address.
+The register is available for inspection at the College's registered address

-All governors are able to take independent professional advice in furtherance of their duties at the college's expense and have access to the Director of Governance, who is responsible to the Board for ensuring compliance with all applicable procedures and regulations.
+All governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Director of Governance, who is responsible to the Board for ensuring compliance with all applicable procedures and regulations.
 The appointment, performance evaluation and removal of the Director of Governance are matters that are reserved to the Board.